 Recently I saw an HD widescreen version of the movie To Gillian on her 37th Birthday.
 I noticed that something seemed off in a particular scene that I remember seeing more of previously.
 Particularly the bottom half of one of the girls in a thong bikini.
 Out of curiosity, I went back to the 4:3 version of the film and sure enough, full-bottom was on display.
 Resulting in me now referring to the HD widescreen version as the half-assed version of the movie.

 While this may be minor, it is nonetheless disappointing to me.
-The goal of an HD widescreen release is to have the best copy possible.
-But it seems to me that if we are missing frame information we previously had in a prior lower resolution release, then we are not getting the best copy possible.
+The goal of a widescreen high definition release is to have the best copy possible.
+But it seems to me that if we are missing frame information we previously had in a prior (lower resolution) release, then we are not getting the best copy possible.
 We are simply having to chose between either greater resolution or more frame information.
 A tough choice depending on the film.

-I’m sure the director always intended the film to be widescreen and simply shot more square for breathing room in post or whatever.
-But the fact that there was a home video release that showed more of the film frame, puts us in a predicament because now I want an HD 4:3 release that gives me the best of both.
+I’m sure the director always intended the film to be widescreen and simply shot a more square frame (open gate) for breathing room in post or whatever.
+Having studied film and film cameras I know how this works.
+But the fact that there was a home video release that showed more of the film frame, that they were at one point willing to put that out there rather than just a pan and scan of the widescreen version, puts us in a predicament.
+Now I want an HD 4:3 release that gives me the best of both.
+And that isn’t happening.
 Sigh.

 I’m sure the next question is, do you even care if it isn’t a woman’s behind that is being cut off?
 As in, would you care if it was just the top and bottom of a building being cut off or something?
 The answer is yes I would care.
 Make no mistake that I value certain content (like a woman’s behind) more than other content (like a building).
 Yes, I’m biased in that way.
 That said, the fact that there is any missing frame information we previously had, does irk me.
 Will I notice it’s missing if it’s just the top and bottom of a building the way I did when it’s a woman’s behind?
 Maybe or maybe not.
 It’s more the principle of the matter that we aren’t being given all the frame information we were given before.
-Especially when I know there is more to be seen whether I notice it on a scene by scene basis or not.
+Especially when I know there is more to be seen, since they previously released it and had no issue with releasing it fullscreen on VHS or DVD.
+But now in the era of HD and UHD, we get better quality, just not all the image.